-Beginning Tuesday, January 3rd, 2012 all non-residents will be limited to 25 items per card at a time.
-Oak Park residents will be brought up from the current limit of 10 to 25.
+Beginning in 2012, all non-residents were limited to 25 items per card at a time.
+Oak Park residents were brought up from the current limit of 10 to 25.
 This was a decision reached by the Southfield Public Library Board of Directors and was necessitated by the need to protect shrinking resources for the residents of Southfield.
 Any questions about this policy can be directed to:

 David Ewick at (248) 796-4300 or email@example.com.

 Your responsibilities as a Cardholder:

 - To assume financial responsibility for all materials checked out with your Library card, including paying for lost or damaged materials, overdue fines and processing fees.
 Fines and fees not paid within the prescribed period of time may be sent to a collection agency.